Last Updated on March 19, 2021 by Helga Dosa

 An elegant porticoed street is the pivot of town life, with beautifully dressed shop windows, and charming coffee houses: its side lanes are dotted with characteristic restaurants.
 Glance upwards and you will see splendidly frescoed palazzos.

-Sitting down at a table in one of the countless bars to savour special selections of coffee, chocolate or fine wine, you can gaze at the splendidly frescoed facades on the palazzos overlooking the Corso, from the more colourful and picturesque 14th-century edifices to the more elegant, stately Venetian palazzos.
+Sitting down at a table in one of the countless bars to savor special selections of coffee, chocolate, or fine wine, you can gaze at the splendidly frescoed facades on the palazzos overlooking the Corso, from the more colorful and picturesque 14th-century edifices to the more elegant, stately Venetian palazzos.
 As you sip an aperitif or go for a stroll around the town, just lift your eyes and you will feel immersed in an age-old atmosphere.

 Teatro Verdi also appeals to visitors.
 The theatre has been recently renovated and its modern, innovative design blends in very well with the dynamic life in Pordenone.

 Ancient edifices, once the dwellings of wealthy families, are now earmarked for culture and art.